Kid's Emergency Dentistry in Roanoke

 What Do I Do If my Child Has a Broken, Cracked Or Chipped Tooth?

-If your child suffers an oral injury and you suspect that one of their teeth is broken or cracked, or the tooth is visibly chipped or damaged, you need to come and see Dr. Burkitt right away.
+If your child suffers an oral injury and you suspect that one of their teeth is broken or cracked, or the tooth is visibly chipped or damaged, you need to come and see Dr. Burkitt for an emergency appointment.

 What Do I Do If my Child Tooth is Knocked Out?

 A knocked-out tooth is one of the most serious dental emergencies.
-If your child loses a baby tooth prematurely due to an oral injury, come to We Care Dental Care and see Dr. Burkitt within 1-2 hours.
-The sooner you come in, the more likely it is that we will be able to save your child’s tooth.
+If your child loses a baby tooth prematurely due to an oral injury, schedule an appointment with We Care Dental Care.
+Our team will do everything they can to try and get your child in as soon as possible.

 If your child has a baby tooth knocked out and Dr. Burkitt does not think it can be replaced, we may recommend a “space maintainer.”
 This is a special dental prosthetic that will be placed in the socket where your child’s tooth used to be.
 Space maintainers prevent teeth shifting, and help ensure that your child’s permanent teeth grow into their mouth correctly after they’ve lost a tooth.